 Above: Jonathan McCabe (Canberra, AUS), ADHD, 2021 projected onto residence for Digital Graffiti at Alys Beach FL

 lightStruct is all about a heightened sense of placemaking, synthesizing digital art and architecture into one-of-a-kind projection exhibitions.
 Clients suggest a place or local project, lightStruct brings the light with 10×10 (10 artworks x 10 projectors).
 Modular at its core, lightStruct mounts exhibits in any space.
 A veritable lumberyard of options, 10×10 might start as 2×4 (2 projectors and 4 artists), adaptable to an evolving built environment.

 lightStruct is a living catalog of immersive experiences.
 We maintain a comprehensive collaborative style (client, curator, artists) as the overlay to an ever-changing space, nearly limitless and inclusive of many voices. lightStruct’s team manages a project by walking the client through conceptual visualization to full production.
 In addition, lightStruct’s iterative postmortems maintain 10×10’s experimental essence, defending against the banal and expanding the opportunities to enchant. lightStruct frames digital art to be seen, heard and discussed.
 10×10 series aims to be part of a larger, tangible discourse that generates connection between and among people, form and idea; it’s an intimate immersive exhibition of memorable light art.
+One-pager